neuefische/wd-flipped-classroom-curriculum/sessions/self-directed-learning/assets/additional-challenges-cities-of-the-world.md

    </details>
    &nbsp;

-7. Bonus ideas.
+7. Bonus ideas:

-- Display more information about each city.
+- Display additional information for each city.
-- Create a `back to all cities` link on each city page.
+- Add a "Back to all cities" link on each city page.